PassKit/passkit-c-sharp-quickstart/README.md

     and lines 30 and 31 in QuickstartCoupons for coupons.
     ![ScreenShot](images/coupon-email.png)

 4. Go back to root directory with `cd ../`.
+Then run `dotnet restore` to download any missing dependencies, followed by `dotnet build` to compile the project.

-Then run `dotnet run`, to create a sample membership card, coupon card and boarding pass (with default templates & tiers/offers) and issue them.
+5. Finally `dotnet run`, to create a sample membership card, coupon card and boarding pass (with default templates & tiers/offers) and issue them.

-5. Mac users only - After configuring the quickstart should you encounter the error, navigate to system preferences and select security and privacy.
+6. Mac users only - After configuring the quickstart should you encounter the error, navigate to system preferences and select security and privacy.
 ![ScreenShot](images/preferences.png)
 Then navigate to general.
 ![ScreenShot](images/security.png)